 Texas defines “juveniles” as minors – over the age of 10 and under the age of 17.
 The juvenile system is designed to emphasize the rehabilitation of the juvenile offender, as opposed to the adult system designed to punish.
 In many cases, the terminology of the juvenile system takes a softer approach as well.
 For example, a juvenile is referred to as “involved,” not as a defendant as it would be in the criminal system.

-Additionally, under most circumstances, a juvenile’s adjudication/disposition record is eligible for sealing, enabling the minor child to eventually put this past error behind him or her.
-An adult only has the option of expungement or order of non-disclosure under limited circumstances.
-Ultimately, the juvenile court’s goal is to focus on the best interest of the minor child and to determine what services or protections are needed to protect and help the minor child and those around him/her.
+In most circumstances, a juvenile’s adjudication or disposition record is eligible for sealing, while an adult’s only has the option of total expungement or set-aside under limited circumstances.
+At the end of the day, the goal of the juvenile court is to focus on the best interests of the juvenile and determine what services or protections are required to protect the juvenile and those around him or her.

 K&M’s experienced juvenile defense attorneys will assist you by negotiating with the prosecutor to reduce charges, if possible, in order to minimize your costs.

 At K&M, we regularly handle cases involving juveniles charged with crimes and are dedicated to helping those families of juveniles charged with juvenile offenses.
 Not every attorney can work with juvenile defendants – it requires a combination of compassion and knowledge of the inner workings of the law to achieve the best results.

 We invite you to contact our office for a free consultation 24 hours a day, 7 days a week to discuss your case with one of our experienced attorneys knowledgeable in the juvenile justice system.